 We are working to implement all 20 of the recommendations from the Independent Inquiry into the Tasmanian Department of Education’s Responses to Child Sexual Abuse (Inquiry).
 These were released on 7 June 2021 and we have accepted the recommendations in full.

-Understandably, this may be distressing, particularly for parents and carers of current students.
+Reading the Inquiry’s Final Report may cause distress — especially for parents and carers of current students, or victims/survivors of child sexual abuse.
 It may also raise individual issues and concerns for you or your family.

 We will continue to work hard to correct the wrongs of the past and put in place measures to safeguard and protect the children in our care.

 All children and young people have the right to an education, to be heard, and to be kept safe from harm.
 In improving the way we keep children safe, their views and voices will be front and centre.
 This is our greatest commitment and our highest priority.

 More information can be found in the Inquiry Terms of Reference, the Frequently Asked Questions document and the Department of Education’s Responses to the Independent Inquiry into Child Sexual Abuse document.

 Where to seek support

 If this information causes you distress or raises questions or concerns, options for advice and support include:

 Sexual Assault Support Service Inc (SASS) – Call 03 6231 1811 / 03 6231 0044 or visit the SASS website